maximilianh/crisporWebsite/manual/manual.md

 - For some genomes, there is no exon filter.
 This is the case when we could not find a valid gene model (GFF) file for the genome.
 Do not hesitate to [contact us](mailto:crispor@tefor.net) by email if you have a gene model file or want us to add one.
+- When searching for off-targets, CRISPOR is somewhat more tolerant and allows not only NGG, but also NGA and NAG, as these have been found to be quite common in the Tsai et al study, up to 10% of off-target events had non-NGG PAMs.
+Other enzymes have similar flexibility, GAW for NGN and NKG PAMs, NGG for NGA PAMs, and NNGRRN for NNGRRT PAMs.
+The tool-tip in the off-target column always shows the currently allowed non-canonical PAMs tolerated in the off-target search phase.

 Output 3: Primers
 =================